Champions League round of 16: meet the teams

 Article summary

-Key players, rankings, ones to watch: all you need to know about the 16 teams through.
+Key players, rankings, ones to watch: all you need to know about the round of 16 teams.

 Article top media content